proglang/jgs/README.md

     public class SootSecurityLevel extends SecurityLevel { … }
     ```

 2. The class has to inherit the method `SecurityLevel#getOrderedSecurityLevels()` which returns a `String` array.
 This array has to contain at least two *security levels*.
-Those levels are ordered, i.e. the strongest *security level* has the smallest index and the weakest *security level* has the greatest index in the returned list.
-Each provided level has to be valid, i.e. contains none of the characters `*`, `(`, `)` and `,` as well as none of the provided *security levels* is equals to the internal `void` non return *security level*.
+Those levels are in a specific order, i.e. the strongest *security level* has the smallest index and the weakest *security level* has the greatest index in the returned list.
+Each provided level has to be valid, i.e. contains none of the characters `*`, `(`, `)` and `,` as well as none of the provided *security levels* is equal to the internal `void` non return *security level*.

     ```java